cthulahoops/monkeyislang/README.md

 # MonkeyIslang

-A programming language based on the experience of old point and click advantures - specifically Monkey Island.
+A programming language based on the experience of old point and click adventures - specifically Monkey Island.
 Program by combining random objects together and seeing what happens.

 Requires: Python 3.8